MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/troubleshoot-forms.md

 ## URL parameters to disable various form components

-You require URL parameters to disable various form components that help narrow down issues to a specific component.
+When you are troublshooting issues with forms you need to use URL parameters to disable various form components that help narrow down a problem to a specific component.
 It is recommended that you use the flags one at a time to narrow down the cause of the issue.
 The following are a list of URL parameters that can be used:

 - DisableFormCommandbar